thomasteoh/thomasteoh.github.io/_posts/2015-02-27-introducing-quaver.md

 title: Introducing Quaver
 comments: true
 category: Veterinary
+description: An introductory post about my dog Quaver, and his quavery ways
 ---

 My dog, Quaver, is a cross between a miniature fox terrier and a Jack Russell terrier.
 He has a temperament very typical of his breeds; that is, he is very fixated on chasing objects, and is very motivated by play.